The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 – Mint): $20,000

-The ‘Golden Boy’ played ten years for the Green Bay Packers with Hall of Fame coach Vince Lombardi calling him “the most versatile man who ever played the game.”
+The ‘Golden Boy’ played ten years for the Green Bay Packers, and Hall of Fame coach Vince Lombardi called him “the most versatile man who ever played the game.”

 hornung-rookie